APOIR2018/APOIR/README.md

 ## Datasets

-my datasets

 | Datasets        |    Users    | POIs  |Check-ins |
 | ------------- |:-------------:| :-----:|:--------:|
 | Gowalla     |18,737|32,510|1,278,274|
 | Foursquare     |24,941|28,593|1,196,248|
 | Yelp  |30,887|18,995|860,888|

-For Gowalla dataset, we ﬁlter out those users with fewer than 15 check-in POIs and those POIs with fewer than 10 visitors.
+For the Gowalla dataset, we ﬁlter out those users with fewer than 15 check-in POIs and those POIs with fewer than 10 visitors.
 For Foursquare and Yelp, we discard those users with fewer than 10 check-in POIs and those POIs with fewer than 10 visitors.
 We partition each dataset into training set and test set.
 For each user, we use the earlier 75% check-ins as the training data and the most recent 25% check-ins as the test data.
 All datasets are very sparse (the frequency of most POIs being visited is extremely low).